mhmedwagih1324/security-scripts/README.md

 # security-scripts
-It will contain some python implementations of security ciphers (encryption &amp; decryption)
+It will contain the solution of my security assignments in the 4th year 2nd semster.

 ## Assignment 1
 contains the shift, affine and vigenere ciphers encryptors and decryptors.